 “It’s important for parents to realize that they can’t control their children’s emotions,” says child psychologist Christina Rinaldi of the University of Alberta in Edmonton.
 What you can control, at least to some extent, are the situations that tend to trigger your child’s tantrums.
 Read on for five common tantrum triggers and how best to avoid them.

 The tired trigger

 As Maya’s grocery-store tantrum illustrates, no child is at his best when tired.
-Worse, young children don’t understand why they’re feeling so funky, says Laura Oyama, a professor of early childhood education at Toronto’s Humber College.
+Worse, toddlers don’t understand why they’re feeling so funky, says Laura Oyama, a professor of early childhood education at Toronto’s Humber College.
 “They just lose it, often for no rational reason.”

 That was certainly the case with four-year-old Erik.
 “He actually fell apart over having chosen juice instead of milk with his lunch three hours earlier,” says his mom, Samantha MacLeod of Calgary.
 “He didn’t want me to give him milk; he wanted to have had it!”